justinlecorre/Cohort-Analysis/README.md

 - Develop an email campaign to target customers in the months following the holiday period
 - This could be a personalised email campaign to target seasonal buyers with messages tailored based on their particular behaviour
+- For example, a customer could be provided with recommendations for other products that may interest them based on their previous purchases or browsing history

 Customer loyalty programme